fdb/enigmeta/_posts/2017-09-22-google-cloud-onboard-eindhoven.md

 ## [Container Engine](https://cloud.google.com/container-engine/)
 Used for virtualization at the operating system layer.
 Separates operating system from *application code and dependencies*.

 Containers are used *everywhere* in Google.
 Any application runs in a container: Search, Mail, Maps, ...
-It's the best way to keep dependencies of different applications from messing with eachother.
+It's the best way to keep dependencies of different applications from messing with each other.

 Consistent environment for development, testing, and production.
 Simple to migrate and move around.